kevinknights29/GenAI_Papers/README.md

 NOTE: not in a particular order.

+### Clustering

+#### Language Models & General AI

+Papers: 1, 10, 11, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 31, 34, 35, 36, 37, 38.

+These papers involve language models, their applications, ethical considerations, and various improvements in their training or functionality.

+#### Vision & Language Integration

+Papers: 2, 3, 4, 7, 29, 30, 33.

+These focus on integrating visual data with language models, including vision transformers, image synthesis, and text-to-image personalization.

+#### Attention Mechanisms & Transformers

+Papers: 8, 9, 25, 28.

+They discuss the theoretical aspects of attention in deep learning and methods to optimize transformer models.

+#### Music & Creative AI

+Paper: 5.

+This paper seems unique in its focus on music generation using AI.

+#### High-Resolution Image Synthesis

+Papers: 6, 7.

+These involve image synthesis with high resolution, discussing diffusion models and vision transformers.

+#### Efficiency & Scaling in AI

+Papers: 2, 25, 26, 27, 28.

+They cover efficiency in AI, whether in terms of memory, inference, or the scaling of AI models.

+#### Environmental Impact of AI

+Paper: 12.

+This paper is unique in its focus on the environmental impact of AI systems.

+#### Dialog & Interaction-Focused AI

+Papers: 13, 24, 34, 35, 36, 37.

+These involve dialogue applications, interactive language models, and platforms for language agents.

+#### AI Enhancement & Meta-Learning

+Papers: 27, 31, 32, 37.

+These papers are about improving AI's capabilities through self-improvement techniques, preference optimization, and distillation processes.

+#### Miscellaneous AI Applications

+Papers: 29, 30, 33.

+These papers seem to discuss AI applications in more niche or specific contexts, like defeasible commonsense norms and visual instruction tuning.

+### Complete List

 1. [Enhancing CLIP with GPT-4: Harnessing Visual Descriptions as Prompts](https://browse.arxiv.org/pdf/2307.11661.pdf)
 2. [EfficientViT: Memory Efficient Vision Transformer with Cascaded Group Attention](https://arxiv.org/pdf/2305.07027.pdf)
 3. [Key-Locked Rank One Editing for Text-to-Image Personalization](https://browse.arxiv.org/pdf/2305.01644.pdf)